 5. Posture

-Poor posture, such as a hunched or bent back, can cause the breasts to hang by their own weight, increasing pressure and tension on the breast tissue and exacerbating sagging.
-Good posture, on the other hand, entails teaching your body to move in positions that place the least strain on supporting ligaments and muscles.
-Good posture works to evenly distribute weight in your body and protect against sagging by keeping your back straight and your shoulders back.
+Posture that is detrimental, such as a slouched or stooped back, can lead to the breasts hanging unsupported, thereby intensifying the pressure and strain on the breast tissue and exacerbating the issue of sagging.
+In contrast, good posture involves training your body to move in ways that exert the least stress on the supporting ligaments and muscles.
+Proper posture effectively balances the weight across your body and acts as a preventative measure against sagging by promoting a straight back and retracted shoulders.

 6. Massage Your Breasts